maheshreddyks/comeonin/README.md

 ![command prompt screen shot](./2016-07-24 12_20_09-Edit environment variable.jpg)

-- Navigate to you project(in the same command prompt) and run commands for deps , compile.
+- Navigate to you project(in the same command prompt) and run you commands